 Cultural Diversity in Business covers the business person’s guide to cultural, travel and information resource needs in the international arena.
 Specifics in negotiation, communications (verbal and nonverbal), networking, and understanding what individual countries’ needs are as far as business culture.

-IMPORTANT: Please visit the ACC Schedule of Classes for course start and end dates.
+IMPORTANT: Please visit the College Hub for course start and end dates.

 Learning takes place with an instructor in an online classroom and will include homework activities and weekly assignments.

 This is a 10-week accelerated course which will require weekly assignments and periodic online communication with an instructor.
 Visit link above for course start and end dates.
 Please note, this course is not eligible for extensions.